swansonk14/SyntheMol/docs/rl/antibiotics.md

 The file `chembl.csv` contains 1,007 molecules.

+### Solubility data

+Aqueous solubility data was obtained from [ADMET-AI](TODO), which preprocessed data from the [Therapeutics Data Commons](https://tdcommons.ai/).
+This dataset contains 9,982 molecules with aqueous solubility measurements in units of log mol/L. The data is saved to `data/solubility/solubility.csv`.

 ## Build bioactivity prediction models

-Here, we build three binary classification bioactivity prediction models to predict antibiotic activity against _S. aureus_.
+Here, we build three binary classification bioactivity prediction models to predict antibiotic activity against _S. aureus_ and to predict aqueous solubility.
 The three models are:

 1. Chemprop: a graph neural network model
 2. Chemprop-RDKit: a graph neural network model augmented with 200 RDKit features